tsukasaoishi/ebisu_connection/README.md

 # EbisuConnection

 EbisuConnection supports to connect with Mysql slave servers.
 It doesn't need Load Balancer.
 You can assign a performance weight to each slave server.
 And slave config is reflected dynamic.
 EbisuConnection uses FreshConnection (https://github.com/tsukasaoishi/fresh_connection).

 ## Installation

-EbisuConnection has tested Rails3.2.16 and Rails4.0.2.

 Add this line to your application's Gemfile: